websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

         * `thumbnail.png`: the thumbnail that's displayed when the Fragment is in a list

     * `resources/`: a folder containing any additional images or other external files needed for the Fragment.
-See [Including Default Resources in Fragments](./including-default-resources-with-fragments.md) for more information.
+See [Including Default Resources in Fragments](./including-default-resources-with-fragments.md) <!-- TODO: Fix link --> for more information.

 ## Add a New Collection and Fragment

 Follow these steps to add a new Fragment Collection with a new Fragment:

-1. Install the Fragments Generator using the instructions in the project's [README](https://github.com/liferay/generator-liferay-fragments/blob/master/README.md).
+1. Install the Fragments Generator using the instructions in the project's [README](https://github.com/liferay/generator-liferay-fragments/blob/master/README.md) <!--TODO: This link actually is broken because the parser takes out the .md extension from the link.
+I made a couple attempts to fix this but haven't found one. -->.
 1. Create a Collection for the Fragment(s) in the project with the `npm run add-collection` command and answer the prompts to provide a name and an optional description:

     ```bash
     cd marketing-fragments
     npm run add-collection

     > marketing-fragments@1.0.0 add-collection C:\Users\liferay\Desktop\projects\marketing-fragments
     > yo liferay-fragments:collection

     ?
 Collection name (required) Marketing Collection 2
     ?
 Collection description (optional)
        create src\marketing-collection-2\collection.json